cmwilson21/cmwilson21/README.md

 - 🌱 I’m learning **Redux, Jest, and TypeScript.
 Mobile development to follow!**

-- 👯 I’m looking to collaborate on **projects that solve problems.**

 - 📝 I regularly write articles on [https://cmwilson132.medium.com/](https://cmwilson132.medium.com/)

 - 📫 How to reach me **cmwilson132@gmail.com**